 - Cash on Cash Return – the yield an investor might expect to collect during a given year on his or her initial cash investment.
 Mathematically: annual cash flow divided by initial cash investment.

-- Your presentation - whatever reports you decide to create for your presentation, always use numbers that are realistic.
+6. Create a sound property presentation.
+Whatever reports you decide to create for your presentation, always use numbers that are realistic.
 The last thing you want is to tarnish your credibility with the real estate investor by using skewed data.

 Show yourself engaged.
 First impressions are the most lasting, therefore the more engaged in investing you initially appear to an investor, the better your opportunity to gain his or her confidence that you're a notch above the average residential broker and the better chance you'll gain long-term loyalty.